Faculty and Staff

 Director of MA in Counseling and Associate Professor

 Teresa J. Haase earned a BA in English and Secondary Education and an MA and EdS in Counseling Psychology from James Madison University.
 She holds a PhD in Counseling from The George Washington University.
-Teresa is licensed as a professional counselor in Virginia and is a National Certified Counselor.
-Her clinical, research and teaching interests include the expressive arts, human development, adolescent development, grief and loss, and supervision.
-Prior to joining the faculty at EMU, Teresa taught high school English and served as an adjunct and part-time faculty member in the Counseling Psychology program at James Madison University.
-She lives on a farm co-operative with her husband, Smith and their children, Olivia and Amos.
+Teresa is licensed as a professional counselor in Virginia and an Approved Clinical Supervisor through the National Board for Certified Counselors.
+Her clinical, research and teaching interests include the integration of the expressive arts, specifically poetry and metaphor; grief and loss, counselor formation and pedagogy and supervision.
+Prior to joining the faculty at EMU, Teresa taught high school English and served as an instructor for the Counseling Psychology program at James Madison University.
+She and her husband live in Harrisonburg with their two children.
+More Details

 David Glanzer received his M.A. and Ph.D. in Psychology from the University of Utah, with a specialization in psycholinguistics and child language development.
 His broader scholarly interests are in the philosophy and psychology of mind.
 A professor in the counseling program since its inception, David has interests in teaching and research on implicit process in mental health counseling, including empathy and the use of the technique of focusing to enhance client and therapist awareness.
 Personal interests include boatbuilding, sailing, and birding.

 Amanda joined the MAC department in November 2014.
 Prior to joining the department, she worked as a pharmacy technician and an administrative assistant for a trucking company.
 Amanda is currently pursuing her undergraduate degree at EMU and plans on majoring in business studies.
 Amanda and her daughter live in Broadway with many well loved pets, including two dogs, four cats, a sugar glider, and two rabbits.
 She loves the beach, spending time at home with her family, walking with her friends, and she loves her job.